Non-commutativity: Unusual View: Example 3.

-In the physical sense this implies the mass splitting for a Dirac particle over the non-commutative space, $m_{1,2} =\pm \sqrt{m^2 \pm \theta}$.
-This procedure may be attractive for explanation of the mass creation and the mass splitting for fermions.
+In physical terms this implies mass splitting for a Dirac particle over the non-commutative space, $m_{1,2} =\pm \sqrt{m^2 \pm \theta}$.
+This procedure may be attractive as explanation of mass creation and mass splitting in fermions.